Menu

 Diversifying your instruction style allows students to process your lessons more accessibly which can lessen any classroom meltdowns and frustrations.
 We are all working towards a common goal and objective, but let’s normalize a range of processes on how to get there!

-Mainstages commits to the following:
+Mainstages commits to the following for our community:

 1. Employ staff, create programming and performances, and cultivate communities that reflect the demographics of NYC, fostering an environment that welcomes all individuals.